Home

 INDIGENOUS FEMALE MODEL

-Eighteen-year-old Citlalli Salazar, Kumiai models an antique basket hat (probably desert Cahuilla), her Baja ejido pictured in background, a rare old Kumeyaay polychrome olla clay artifact to right.
+Pretty 18-year-old Citlalli Salazar, Kumiai models an antique basket hat (probably desert Cahuilla).
+Her Baja California ejido pictured in background, a rare old Kumeyaay polychrome olla clay artifact to right.

-HARD ARCHEOLOGICAL EVIDENCE clearly suggests the Kumeyaay Indians have lived in the greater San Diego and northern Baja California Mexico area for some 12,000 years — that's the year 10,000 B.C. for anyone counting backwards, and that's 7,500 years before the Great Pyramids of Giza were built.
+HARD ARCHEOLOGICAL EVIDENCE clearly suggests the Kumeyaay Indians have lived in the greater San Diego and northern Baja California Mexico area for some 12,000 years (600 generations)!

 - sycuan.com